Maxuss7/School21-Decimal-C/README.md

 ```

 #### **2. Build the library**
-Make sure you have a C compiler installed (e.g., GCC or Clang).
+Make sure you have a C compiler installed (GCC).
 Then run:
 ```bash
 $ make s21_decimal.a
 ```